Montana’s Barstool Ski Races Are Exactly What They Sound Like

-Picture it: it’s 1978, the dead of winter in one of the harshest states for the season, around the time folks start getting twitchy and coming up with wacky ideas to pass the time (fun fact, the scenes driving up to the hotel in The Shining—the ultimate example of seasonal snow-induced psychosis—were filmed right next door on Going-to-the-Sun Road in Glacier National Park).
+Picture it: It’s 1978, the dead of winter in one of the harshest states for the season, around the time folks start getting twitchy and coming up with wacky ideas to pass the time (fun fact, the scenes driving up to the hotel in The Shining—the ultimate example of seasonal snow-induced psychosis—were filmed right next door on Going-to-the-Sun Road in Glacier National Park).

 The only rule of the challenge, the story goes, was that you had to cross the finish line in the drinking position—a rule which still holds today for the traditional barstool ski races.
-So one of the guys screwed some skis to a barstool and shoved off down the steep, steep 750-foot hill.
+So one of the guys screwed some skis to a barstool and shoved off down the steep 750-foot hill.
 “He made it most of the way,” says Shafer.
 “And the next year it was, ‘Okay, let’s see who’s fastest.’
-And it just kind of took off from there.”
+It just kind of took off from there.”

-In the early days of the festival, there were events like deer and mouse races, which were apparently shut down for many reasons, not least of all sanitary ones.
-Today, the only animals are human—about 5,000 of them descending from all over, twice the population of Martin City itself coming out in temperatures that can dip well below zero.
+The early days of the festival also featured quirky events like deer and mouse races, which were apparently shut down for many reasons, not least of all sanitary ones.
+Today, the only animals are human—typically about 5,000 of them descending from all over, twice the population of Martin City itself—competing in temperatures that can dip well below zero.
 During the festival's 2022 post-pandemic return, the number ballooned to 8,000.
 “It was by far the most people we've had, 60% more than our previous most," says Shafer.
 “There was a lot of pent-up cabin fever after two years.”

-Food trucks help keep attendees warm, including a local sausage vendor, serving up bison and elk links, while sponsor Glacier Distilling offers a special cinnamon-laced Cabin Fever Brandy they call “an all-natural and less sweet version of Fireball.”
-A free shuttle takes you to all six festival venues for live music and hog roasts; events like Rochambeau and arm-wrestling tournaments; egg and spoon races; beer pong; and Chicken Shit Bingo.
+Food trucks help keep attendees warm, including a local sausage vendor serving up bison and elk links, while sponsor Glacier Distilling offers a special cinnamon-laced Cabin Fever Brandy they call “an all-natural and less sweet version of Fireball.”
+A free shuttle deposits revelers in front of several venues for live music and hog roasts, friendly bouts like roshambo and arm-wrestling tournaments, egg and spoon races, beer pong, and Chicken Shit Bingo.
 “Picture a big cage with numbers on the floor and a chicken inside,” says Shafer.
 “I think they probably feed them a lot that day.”

 He also recommends bringing protection.
-“Four or five years ago we started bringing in a professional grooming machine, and [races] go significantly faster now,” says Shafer.
+“Four or five years ago, we started bringing in a professional grooming machine, and [races] go significantly faster now,” says Shafer.
 “Once we started grooming the hill, a lot more guys started wearing helmets.”